pokt-network/poktroll/docusaurus/docs/operate/quickstart/docker_compose_walkthrough.md

 ### Send a relay <!-- omit in toc -->

-You can send requests to the newly deployed Gateway Server.
+You can send requests to the newly deployed `PATH Gateway`.
 If there are any Suppliers on the network that can provide the service, the request will be routed to them.

-The endpoint you want to send request to is: `http://your_node:gateway_server_port/service_id`.
+The endpoint you want to send request to is: `http://service_id.your_node:gateway_server_port/v1`.
 For example, this is how the request can be routed to `ethereum` represented by the alias `eth-mainnet`:

 ```bash